-Over the last few years, coworking has become an exceedingly popular option.
-By sharing workspace with other companies, businesses are able to cut costs and still provide employees with a dedicated workspace.
+Over the last few years, coworking has become an exceedingly popular option, and many coworking statistics can prove it.
+By sharing workspace with other companies, businesses can cut costs and still provide employees with a dedicated workspace.

 There are distinct benefits for employees as well.
 These spaces give remote employees access to a professional workspace and the chance to network with those sharing the space.
-Users cite an increase in productivity and a chance for collaboration with other office mates as the primary motivations for choosing this work environment.
+Users cite an increase in productivity and an opportunity for collaboration with other office mates as the primary motivations for choosing this work environment.

 - 43% of businesses believe a good coworking space should foster team building and collaboration.

 - In the US, the number of people using coworking spaces increased from 300 in 2010 to 4,000.

 - By 2022, 13% of businesses outside the US will use shared workspaces.